 What Causes a High Cost per Completed View?

 CPCV is calculated by dividing your total ad spend by the # of completed video views.
 Traditionally, CPCV prices between $0.10-0.30, but newer formats such as native outstream perform at an average of $0.02.
 If your CPCV is high, it’s best to re-evaluate your creative, your video format, and your distribution plan because one of these things just isn’t working for you.

 A high CPCV means there’s something off with a slice of your video strategy: Perhaps your video isn’t performing well due to the type of ad inventory you’ve opted for, maybe viewership is continually dropping off at the 32 second mark.
 The best way to combat high prices is to continually test a variety of formats, video lengths and distribution channels.
 As much as we’d love a one size fits all solution, each campaign is unique and requires a lot of A/B testing.

 Are your videos creating a buzz?
 When it comes to video advertising, likes, shares and comments are worth more than the sum of their parts.
 While it’s easy to dismiss this kind of engagement, metrics like these act as key performance indicators against broader business goals.

-A lack of interaction is one of the most difficult challenges to pin point.
+A lack of interaction is one of the most difficult challenges to pinpoint.
 Sometimes amazing ads simply don’t get picked up by a broad audience.
-When you consider that over 4 BILLION pieces of content are created every day, it’s easy to appreciate the work it takes to plow through the noise.
+When you consider that over 4 BILLION pieces of content are created every day, it’s easy to appreciate the work it takes to plough through the noise.

 Be sure you’re investing in a precisely targeted audience, and have fun experimenting with a mix of paid, earned and owned strategies.
 As Chris Penn has said, “The next evolution of content marketing is not more content, it’s better distribution.”